Martonai/questionnare-skidrow/Documents/SystemPlan.md

 Application can connect to a database, and can save the results to this database.
 ## 12.Installation plan
 Go up to the website and fill out the survey.
+## 13.Maintenance plan
+We has to keep up-to-date the application.
+Also has to provide a full support to our customer, if he want to upgrade the application.
+Somy types of maintanece

+* Adaptive maintanece: Keeping the prorgam up-to-date and well-running.
+* Preventive maintanece: Troubleshoot problems which may occours, and not seems to serious but causes serious problems
+* Perfective maintanece: Performed long-term support like modification, new features, perfromance and operations.